Q. What is the DFW Writers’ Conference?

 Q. Do I need to have a completed novel if I intend to schedule a session with an agent or editor?

 A. Generally speaking, yes.
 Many agents consider it amateurish to pitch an incomplete novel.
 For nonfiction, a completed manuscript is not necessary, but you must have your platform and proposal ready.
+If you don’t have a completed work, you can sign up for a consultation instead: the agent or editor will be happy to review your query letter or synopsis, discuss your premise, or answer other questions you may have.

 Q. I don’t want an appointment with an agent or editor.
 Do I need to have a completed novel to attend the conference?